 Grace to you!

-Our reflections today, up to the next three weeks, will be based on First Corinthians.
-Exceptions will be Sundays and feast days.
+Today's reflection, up to the next three weeks, will be based on First Corinthians.
+Exceptions will be Sundays and Feast days.

-It is fun witnessing the inauguration of new parishes.
-One observes the joy and jubilation of the faith community as they found their local parish.
-Before long, the new-found parish would begin the actual work of building their faith community, not simply architectural infrastructure, but more importantly, the building of persons and sustaining the faith life of the community.
+It is a delight witnessing the inauguration of new parishes.
+One observes the joy and jubilation of the faith community as they found their local church.
+Before long, the new-found parish would begin the actual work of building their faith community.
+It isn't merely architectural infrastructure, but more importantly, building up individuals and families, and sustaining the community's faith life.
+All these take a lot of sacrifice and patience.
 Excitements begin to fade.
 Real work of faith isn’t a frosting on the cake experience.

 However, the Lord would want you to get down to the real world.
-Then will begin the actual work of faith, with its struggles and difficulties in everyday life.
-The old self may begin to rear its ugly head.
+Then would begin the actual work of faith, with its struggles and difficulties in everyday life.
+The old self may start to rear its ugly head.
 Human frailties would surge in different ways.

 The early Church of Corinth faced many challenges.
 They had accepted the faith preached to them by the apostle Paul during his second missionary journey in collaboration with Silas and Timothy (Acts 18:1-18).
-The event is said to have occurred between 50-52 AD (Navarre Bible, 2005) or 52-AD53 (MacEvilly, 1898).
-Another disciple, Apollos, who was renowned for his preaching eloquence, had contributed to the growth of this church after Paul left.
+The event probably occurred between 50-52 AD (Navarre Bible, 2005) or 52-AD53 (MacEvilly, 1898).
+Another disciple, Apollos, who was renowned for his preaching eloquence, had contributed to the growth of this Church after Paul left.

 The Corinthian Church, those born of Christ, would also deal with human frailty.
 They would deal with the natural tendency to infighting, one camp against another.
-They would deal with cases of immorality, which was a sort of the way of life, the culture of where they lived in Corinth.
-Recall that before they accepted Christ, the Corinthians embraced the Roman goddess Venus, the so-called goddess of prostitution, victory, fertility and “love.”
+They would deal with immorality cases, which was a sort of way of life, the culture of where they lived in Corinth.
+Recall that before they accepted Christ, the Corinthians embraced the Roman goddess Venus, the so-called goddess of prostitution, victory, fertility, and "love."
 One could say their world, like ours today, was a sexually revolutionized community.

 The Corinthian Church witnessed firsthand the struggles of living in a world where Christianity offered a different and higher standard of life and morality.
 They were not exempt from the temptations that come from where they live.
 Initial joys are over.
 The moment of building and faith maturity has come.

-Paul’s letter is that of a pastor, writing to offer solutions to a problem among the sheepfold.
+Saint Paul’s letter is that of a pastor writing to offer solutions to a sheepfold's problem.
 He is problem-solving.
-He begins with a warm, grace and hope-filled greetings and prayer for the people (1 Cor 1:1-9).
+He begins with warm, gracious, and hope-filled greetings and prayer for the people (1 Cor 1:1-9).
 His tone is Godly and friendly.
 Sometimes he rebukes.
 Yet he speaks to them with the heart of a mother and the voice of love as one chosen by Christ himself and who makes an effort to lead Christ’s way.
 He speaks to them like a shepherd who wants the sheep protected from danger and saved.

-His central message is to correct error as well as shed the light of the gospel on sound doctrine and the unity of the Body of Christ.
-It will be a praise to the Lord if we, as pastors, speak in similar tone.
+His central message is to correct errors of heresy and shed the light of the gospel on sound doctrine and the unity of the Body of Christ.
+It will be a praise to the Lord if we, as pastors, speak in a similar tone.